 - Following falls of stone, both externally and internally, a comprehensive inspection of all the stonework by Sally Strachey Historic Conservation (SSHC) in 2016 removed any stone that was found to be loose and in danger of falling, and recorded over 600 defects in the condition of the stonework in detailed illustrated reports.
-SSHC recommended appropriate repairs to each of these defects together with budgetary estimates and priorities, most being required within a 2 or 5 year timescale.
-Recently the PCC has rebuilt the top 6m of the SW buttress where large stones were in danger of falling and carried out cleaning and repairs to the North Porch where again the rear pinnacles were found to be in a precarious condition.
+SSHC identified appropriate repairs to each of these defects together with budgetary estimates and priorities, most being recommended within a 2 or 5 year timescale.
+During 2018 and 2019 the PCC rebuilt the top 6m of the SW buttress where large stones were in danger of falling, rebuilt an unstable section of the west wall, and carried out cleaning and repairs to the North Porch where again the rear pinnacles were found to be in a precarious condition.
 Considerable further repair work is required to all elevations and to the tower. - Following concerns about the glass, York Glaziers Trust (YGT) conducted a survey of all 40 windows in the Priory.
 Their conservation report, received in 2016, noted that the primary concern is the corrosion of the glass in the 14 main medieval windows (which include the largest windows in the Priory).
-This corrosion is caused by condensation and moisture which leach salts from the glass.
-YGT conclude that the 'immediate requirement' is the installation of internally ventilated protective glazing to inhibit the ongoing cycles of corrosion that are damaging this historic and unique collection.
+This corrosion is caused by condensation and moisture which leach salts from the glass to cause pitting and loss of paint.
+YGT concluded that 'the immediate requirement' is the installation of internally ventilated protective glazing to inhibit the ongoing cycles of corrosion that are damaging this historic and unique collection'.
 Cleaning medieval glass is highly specialised so as to ensure the historic paint is not disturbed.
-We have no record of the glass being cleaning in over 100 years if ever.
-Therefore YGT recommend that once removed for installation of protective glazing, the windows should be cleaned in the studio to remove soot, dirt and corrosion products, and some repairs carried out.
-York Glaziers have provided budgetary estimates for the conservation of each of the 14 main medieval windows.
-These estimates sum to £2M plus the cost of access and VAT.
+We have no record of the glass being cleaned in over 100 years if ever.
+Therefore YGT recommended that once removed for installation of protective glazing, the windows should be cleaned in the studio to remove soot, dirt and corrosion products, and some repairs carried out.
+York Glaziers provided budgetary estimates for the conservation of each of the 14 main medieval windows.
+These estimates summed to £2M plus the cost of access and VAT at 2016 prices.
+In 2023 the Creation window in St Anne's Chapel was cleaned, repaired and installed behind protective glazing.
+The work has established a methodology for the conservation of other windows in the Priory.

 The lead on the aisle roofs dates from the 1860s and small leaks occur frequently despite regular maintenance.
 A supplementary inspection report by the Priory Surveyor, dated January 2016, identified many defects and recommended that the lead be re-laid.
+In 2023, the lead on the roof of St Anne's Chapel was replaced.
+Lead on roofs of the three remaining aisles still requires renewal.

 The Priory also suffers from limitations in the building's facilities which fall far short of modern standards and expectations.
 These limitations hinder wider use.
-They include;
+They include:

-- Difficult access for the public, especially for wheelchair users, and also for contractors requiring entry for maintenance to be conducted in accordance with acceptable safety standards. - Many different floor levels within the church which result in trip hazards and again restrict access by wheelchair users. - Very limited toilet provision (2 WCs) with no baby changing facilities, which again is not accessible to wheelchair users. - Negligible catering facilities. - Poor heat distribution from old cast-iron radiators around the outer walls. - Chancel furniture which does not lend itself to both traditional and more contemporary styles of worship and which cannot easily be transformed to make space for concerts and other events. - Inadequate space for choir practices and for other meetings
+- Difficult access for the public, especially for wheelchair users, but also for contractors requiring access for maintenance to be conducted in accordance with acceptable safety standards. - Many different floor levels within the church result in trip hazards and again restrict access by wheelchair users. - Very limited toilet provision (2 WCs) with no baby changing facilities, which again is not accessible to wheelchair users. - Negligible catering facilities. - A lack of storage space which gives rise to cluttered spaces that detract from the serenity of the ancient building. - Poor heat distribution from old cast-iron radiators around the outer walls. - Heavy Chancel furniture which does not lend itself to both traditional and more contemporary styles of worship and which cannot easily be transformed to make space for concerts and other events. - Inadequate space for choir practices and for other meetings